The Double Danger of Scorn

 We live in an age of outrage culture.
 It’s easy to develop habits of contempt for others and believe it’s no big deal.
 But contempt for others puts our souls at great risk.
 We must avoid it.

-Avoiding scorn won’t happen by accident.
-We must take deliberate action to avoid feeding our scorn.
-This means that we avoid people who are prone to anger (Proverbs 22:24), and that includes their websites and social media feeds too.
+Preventing scorn requires intention; it won't happen by chance.
+We must make intentional efforts to refrain from nurturing our disdain.
+This means that we avoid people who are prone to anger (Proverbs 22:24), and that includes their websites and social media feeds, too.
 It also means we pursue humility and love for others, even those who are wrong.

 Our scorn for others could result in God’s scorn for us.
 Scorn reveals pride in our hearts and a lack of love for others.
 Let’s avoid scornful influences and root it out of our hearts.
 It’s far more dangerous than we realize.